pbadler/forecasting-dynamics-course/assignments/tournament.md

 Year, Forecast, LowerCI, UpperCI.
 The Year column should contain the integers 2014 to 2018, in order.
 The "Forecast" column contains your point forecasts for each year.
+The point forecasts should be in the original units!
+If you fit on a transformed scale, please back transform.
 The last two (CI) columns are optional.
 If you do report confidence intervals, please calculate the 95% intervals (if it is too late, don't worry about it, just turn in what you have).
+Again, these should be on the same scale as the observations.

 Write your data frame to a .csv file using the following line of code, substituting in the name of your data frame and the filename